-If the services of your Draftsperson/Designer or Architect don't extend to submitting your plans for approval, then here's where you need to do it yourself.
+If the services of your Draftsperson/Designer or Architect don't extend to submitting your plans for approval, then you'll need to do it yourself.

-A good Building Surveyor is worth their weight in gold, they're a vital part of the building process.
+A good Building Surveyor/Certifier is worth their weight in gold, they're a vital part of the building process.

 A Building Surveyor knows the ins and outs of rules, regulations and legislations when it comes to building.